IBM/maximo-labs/docs/introduction.md

 *  Save and view the updated dashboard

-## Section 3 - Configuring a site summary dashboard
+## Configuring a site summary dashboard
 In this section attendees views summary dashboard editor and make changes to an existing dashboard

 *  Open the Monitor > Entity Type > Robotarm page